cciw-uk/cciw.co.uk/docs/server_setup.rst

    Later on, at least 1 hour before switch over, we'll reduce it further to 5 minutes.

-   On Digital Ocean, these setting can be done on the `Networking page
+   On Digital Ocean, these settings can be done on the `Networking page
    <https://cloud.digitalocean.com/networking/domains>`_.

 2. Fetch old SSL certificates::